 Very few things can fly with half of its wings gone.
 If you look at a butterfly carefully, you’ll see that its muscles drive only the front wings; the back wings are usually just loosely attached to the pair in front.
 The larger surface area of the paired wings allows the maneuverability needed to evade predators.
 Laboratory studies have shown that butterflies can continue to fly without their hindwings; they just become a little slower.
 This study also has an interesting bit of speculation about why day-flying butterflies and moths are often brightly coloured.

 I haven’t seen a butterfly which is missing bits out of its front wings.
 I suppose they just can’t fly without them.
-If a bird gets a bite out of the forewing, then the butterfly just falls out of the air and the bird can just pick it up.
+If a bird gets a bite out of the forewing, then the butterfly just falls out of the air and the bird can pick it up at leisure.
 It would be interesting to keep watch for a photo of a butterfly with part of its forewings gone.

 I saw this small but extremely attractive butterfly flutter down on to a fallen leaf.
 It preened in the sun, and I got off a shot showing the iridescence in its dark upper wing: you can see the purple colour in the featured photo.
 Notice the thin tails at the edges of the hindwings?
 This feature made me think of it as a hairstreak butterfly, and I wasted time looking for an identification.
 It is actually a copper.
 It sat on a dry leaf for a short while but opened its wings only briefly.
 Most of the time it held its wings closed to show the yellow and red underside (photo below).